patgall/otbm/README.md

 # Online Test Bench Mark

-A web application for distribute tests to students
+A web application to distribute tests to students

 ## Prerequisites